 Two ships of the United States Navy have borne the name USS Carrabasset, in honor of the Carrabassett River, a stream in Franklin County and Somerset Counties, Maine.

-Four vessels of the United States Navy have been named USS Charlotte, after the city of Charlotte, North Carolina.
+Two ships in the United States Navy have been named USS Harding, in honor of Seth Harding.

 Two ships of the United States Navy have borne the name USS Oak Hill, in honor of Oak Hill plantation, the estate of James Monroe, the fifth U.S. President, in Loudoun County, Virginia.